Skip to Main Content

 • Future practice site experiences

-The float residents are a team of a PGY-1, 2, and 3 during the first six months, and a team of PGY-1 and PGY-2 during the second six months.
-There is gradually increasing amounts of responsibility throughout the rotation.
+• The night float residents consist of a team of a PGY-1, 2, and 3 during the first six months, and a team of PGY-1 and PGY-2 during the second six months.
+There are gradually increasing amounts of responsibility throughout the rotation.

 • Excellent experience and education in the admission and the management of inpatient and outpatient overnight issues, including adult, pediatric, and obstetric patients.